riebeekn/experiments-in-meteor-blog/_drafts/package-based-architecture-part-1.md

 {% endhighlight %}
 </div>

 This section of the file just sets some basic attributes for the package.
-The `name` attribute is important as that is what we'll use to refer to the package when we add it to our application, i.e. when we issue the `meteor add customertracker:lib` command.
+The `name` attribute is important as that is what we'll use to refer to the package when we add it to our application, i.e. when we issue the `meteor add` command.

 The version is also a critical piece of information as it is used by `meteor update` to indicate when a new version of the package is available.